FTIC Placement Testing PERT

 Students in these groups must take the PERT:

-• All students seeking Early College/dual enrollment.
+• All students seeking Dual Enrollment

-• Non-exempt students who cannot provide ACT, SAT, PERT or ACCUPLACER official scores or scores on an official transcript by the date of their advising appointment.
+• Non-exempt students who cannot provide ACT, SAT, PERT or ACCUPLACER official scores or scores on an official transcript by the date of their advising appointment

 PERT Exemptions